nowaxsky/webpack-sample-deploy/webpack-2/README.md

         $ npm install --save-dev file-loader
         ```
     1. Check results:
         - After running, you can find a JPG file been built in console log.
-You can also check the `build` file, there is a big image in there.
+You can also check the `build` file, there is a big image in there.<br />
             <img src="./screenshots/separate-big-image.png" alt="separate-big-image" width=600px />
         - You can check the `bundle.js` to see the small image in raw data (long string) .
             ```js